Roshanak Rahimian, PharmD, MSc, PhD

 PostDoc, Canadian Institute of Health Research, University of British Columbia, Canada, 1998-2001

-Dr. Rahimian earned her doctor of pharmacy from Tehran University of Medical Sciences in 1988, her master of science from the University of Ottawa in Ottawa, Canada in 1995.
-Dr. Rahimian earned her doctor of philosophy from the University of British Columbia (UBC) in 1998.
-She then completed a three-year post doctoral fellowship from the Canadian Institute of Health Research (CIHR) before joining Pacific in 2001.
+Roshanak Rahimian, PharmD, MSc, PhD earned her doctor of pharmacy from Tehran University of Medical Sciences in Tehran, Iran in 1988 and her master of science from the University of Ottawa in Ottawa, Canada in 1995.
+Dr. Rahimian earned her doctor of philosophy from University of British Columbia in British Columbia, Canada in 1998.
+She then completed a three-year post doctoral fellowship from the Canadian Institute of Health Research before joining the Pacific family in 2001.

 Dr. Rahimian's passion for teaching is evident in everything she does.
 What she loves about teaching at Pacific is the student-body and the outstanding environment for active learning.
 It is her goal to ensure that students learn fundamental skills in her class and laboratory.
 Her areas of expertise are cardiovascular and endocrine physiology, pathophysiology and pharmacology.

 She is a member of the American Society for Pharmacology and Experimental Therapeutics (ASPET), American Physiological Society (APS) and APS Sex and Gender Interest Group.
 She has served as a reviewer for the American Heart Association.
 Her objective as a faculty member and scholar is to fully support the students while they work to achieve their goals.
 She serves as the Faculty Advisor for the Alpha Xi chapter of Lambda Kappa Sigma.
 The individual who influenced her most in her career was her late mother.